 Hello Relatives,

-First thing we need discuss is what is expected or hoped for from you and from me:
+First thing we need discuss is what is expected or hoped for from

 I love helping people with their computers, but you need to help as well.
 Primarily, I need information about your computer: make, model and model number, operating system like Windows 7 or Mac OS9.